antrikshdhand/info1113/README.md

 Degree: Bachelor of Software Engineering/Bachelor of Science (Mathematical Sciences) (Data Science)

 ## Progression
-I am leaving my degree progression here as to hopefully help someone out who's anxious about changing engineering streams in the middle of their degree.
-I was part of the aeronautical stream in first year and then changed to software at the beginning of second year.
-I also swapped my BSc major from physics to data science in the middle of my first year.
+I am leaving my degree progression here as to hopefully help a future student out.
+Please note that I originally started out doing a Bachelor of Aeronautical Engineering and Bachelor of Science (Physics) before changing to my current degree.

 A subject in **bold** means I have some coursework uploaded to this repository from that unit.